HAND SURGERY

 The applicant must:

-d. be an Australian citizen or have an appropriate visa to work in Australia as a specialist orthopaedic surgeon or plastic surgeon in a supervised fellowship position; and
+- Be an Australian citizen and be accredited by AHPRA to work in Australia as a specialist orthopaedic surgeon or plastic surgeon in a supervised fellowship position; and

 4.3.2 Application

 Eligible Fellows must apply directly to the AHSS.
-This application will be assessed by the Hand Surgery PFET Committee/Sub-Commmittee.
-A list of accredited positions will be found on the AHSS website (www.ahssociety.org.au).
+Applications will be assessed by the Hand Surgery PFET Committee.
+A list of accredited positions is available on the AHSS website (www.ahss.org.au).

 4.4 Assessment of Trainees

-The aim of the assessment process is to confirm that the objectives of the Hand Surgery PFET Programme are met (Section 1); that the curriculum has been covered (Section 2); and the criteria necessary for the completion of the programme are satisfied (Section 3.2.1).
+The aim of the assessment process is to confirm that the objectives of the Hand Surgery PFET Program are met (Section 1), that the curriculum has been completed (Section 2), and that the criteria necessary for completion of the Program are satisfied (Section 3.2.1).

 4.4.1 Learning and Teaching Processes